 iv.
 Lower cost:

 Transistors are smaller and easier to manufacture than vacuum tubes, making them less expensive to produce.
-This has helped to make electronic devices more affordable and accessible to a wider range of people.
+To a wider range of people, the transistor helps to make electronic devices more affordable and accessible.

 v.
 Greater connectivity: